Wiley’s preservation work ranges from research, interpretation, programming, grant writing and management, advising, and policymaking.

 Carter G. Woodson Home National Historic Site

 This project provided the park and its partners with up-to-date documentation so that they could responsibly manage and steward the Carter G. Woodson National Historic Site.
 The NHL update documented the physical characteristics of the building through an architectural description and inventory of resources on the property, a general property development history, and created scholarly arguments for why the property possesses exceptional value in illustrating the heritage of the United States.
+The update was highlighted in the NPS Best Practices Review.

 National Heritage Sites Research Committee of ASALH